Santia0098/Java-Persistence/README.md

 # **Java Persistence Course**
+This project works with Data Persistence using a database to store the information.

+## Description
  This project is an exercise to do CRUD in some information stored in PHP MyAdmin.

  C .- Create